12 Easy, Short Blue Mountains Walks For all ages

 Key facts: 1 hour, easy 2km walk, grade 3 walk.

-Public transport rating: Good – It is a 1.3km walk from Glenbrook Station to the start of the track.
+Public transport rating: Good – It is a 1.3km walk from Glenbrook Station to the track.

 Google map reference: Jelly Bean Pool Track